 Members also appreciate opportunities to learn from each other and network at events such as our international conference.
 We support professional development through our education courses and conference, as well as providing awards and bursaries for innovative work.
 Our credentialing process gives members the confidence that they are working at an expert level.

-We share news of members and the latest developments in mental health pharmacy through our social media channels, website updates, and, for members, through our quarterly newsletter.
+We share news of members and the latest developments in mental health pharmacy through our social media channels, website updates, and, for members, through our monthly newsletter.

 We disseminate best practice through our events, awards, newsletter and by publishing relevant clinical guidelines on our website - either for members specifically in the members' area, or for any health professional with an interest in mental health pharmacy.